atharaq/atharaq.github.io/discrete/lesson0.md

 This course is often required in most computer science departments.
 It is usually considered a prerequisite for higher level computer science courses, as it provides the mathematical background needed for courses like Data Structures, Computability, and Algorithms.

 That said: this is a **mathematics** course.
 In some mathematics departments, there is a "bridge" course which bridges the gap between calculus based courses and upper level, abstract mathematics courses.
-This course does not serve that explicit purpose, but much of the material found in those "bridge" coursese will be covered here (material on logic, set theory, cardinality, induction).
+This course does not serve that explicit purpose, but much of the material found in those "bridge" courses will be covered here (material on logic, set theory, cardinality, induction).

 ## Course Format and Expectations